Giffgaff Review: The UK’s Low Cost, People Powered Mobile Network

 The drive behind community-based support is lower operating costs without telephone call centres.
-According to giffgaff, community-based support is also much faster than telephone hotlines. giffgaff claims that most support queries are answered within 90 seconds on the forum.
-As a consequence of reducing support costs, some of the savings are passed back in the form of Payback.
+According to giffgaff, community-based support is also much faster than telephone hotlines. giffgaff claims most support queries are answered within 90 seconds.
+As a consequence of reducing support costs, some of the savings are passed back to members in the form of giffgaff Payback.

 The amount of Payback awarded depends on the band you fall within: